UWNETLAB/Nate/README.md

 In the very near future, you will be able to install the most recent stable version of `ssnipy` with pip.

-`pip install ssnipy`
+`pip install nlpnet`

 ## Github

 If you want access to the most recent development version of `ssnipy`, you can install it from the source code in this repository.

-`git clone https://github.com/UWNETLAB/ssnipy.git && cd ssnipy && pip install .`
+`git clone https://github.com/UWNETLAB/nlpnet.git && cd nlpnet && pip install .`

 # Documentation